-I’ve always felt super lucky to live in Singapore, simply because of the geographic proximity to so many wonderful vacationing spots around the region – Hanoi (a new favorite of mine), Seoul, Taiwan and so many more…
+I’ve always felt super lucky to live in Singapore, simply because of the geographic proximity to so many wonderful vacationing spots around the region – Hanoi (a new favorite of mine), Seoul, Taiwan, Japan and so many more…

-But when I have only a spare day and can’t jet off on a plane for a vacation, there’s plenty of alternatives too – such as a day trip to Johor Bahru (JB) conveniently located across the Causeway!
+But when I have only a spare day and can’t jet off on a plane for a vacation, there’s plenty of alternatives too – such as a day trip to Johor Bahru (JB) conveniently located across the Causeway or Batam (which is another post all together)!

 How to get to JB?